 The railbird is the friend or supporter who follows you, who encourages you, who supports you morally.
-The railbirds are especially present in tournaments, when the moment becomes important.
-If you make a big final table in a tournament, friends of yours can come and support you by writing messages in the chat room.
-These supporters are railbirds.
-Live, always in tournaments, the railbirds will come as close as possible to your table to support you by clapping every time you win a hand or make a good move.
+Railbirds are especially present during tournaments, when the moment becomes important.
+If you make a big final table in a tournament, friends of yours may come and support you by writing messages in the chat room.
+These supporters are called railbirds.
+In live tournaments, railbirds will come as close as possible to your table to support you by clapping every time you win a hand or make a good move.
 The railbird is the bird that follows you to support and encourage you.

 The railbirds at the WSOP!

-a star like Phil Ivey for example, you're sure to have your audience supporting you.
-For long days of tournament poker, this moral support might be necessary!
-Big tournaments will sometimes have days of 12 hours, sometimes even longer!
-To stay focused for that long without making mistakes, the railbirds will help you keep your attention!
+If you've ever watched the World Series of Poker (WSOP) on TV, you know exactly what railbirds are.
+Some players have their fans who follow them and show up at every opportunity.
+If you're a star like Phil Ivey, for example, you'll definitely have your audience to support you.
+For long days of tournament poker, this moral support may be necessary!
+Big tournaments will sometimes have 12 hour days, sometimes even longer!
+To stay focused that long without making mistakes, railbirds will help you keep your attention!